mas6y6/CipherOS/plugins.md

 You must have the `plugin.yml` file to get the class of the plugin.

-# Setting up the configuation
+# Setting up the configuration
-In the `plugin.yml` file this is where we are going to setup the plugin config like the name of the plugin, and the displayname but most importantly the class.
+The `plugin.yml` file must be filled out in order for CipherOS to determine how to find & run your plugin.

 This is what your `plugin.yml` should look like
 ```yaml